What does a Strata Manager do?

 What does Strata mean?

 The word Strata is the plural of “stratum”.
-This generally means a layer within a structure, or layers within something.
-The word Strata in the context of property was initially therefore used to refer to apartments which were on different levels, however as a Strata Title, it can more broadly cover other property types provided the property title is lodged as a Strata Title.
+This generally means a layer within a structure or layers within something.
+The word Strata in the context of the property was initially therefore used to refer to apartments which were on different levels, however as a Strata Title, it can more broadly cover other property types provided the property title is lodged as a Strata Title.
 This form of property Title was first introduced in Australia in 1961.
 Strata Title properties are comprised of common property (shared) and individual units or lots (which may include a subsidiary specific for that unit such as garage or storeroom).

 Do townhouses pay strata?

 A Townhouse could be one of a number of different property titles here in South Australia.
-This may depend in part, when the property was built as the Community Title Act came into effect in 1996.
+This may depend in part when the property was built as the Community Title Act came into effect in 1996.
 If the property Title is: Strata Title, then the group would need to pay Strata levies or contributions towards the common expenses of the group such as insurance, administration, maintenance, utilities and more.
 If the title of the group is Community Title, there will still be expenses associated with some of the above and so a levy would still be applicable.
-In most cases this will also include a Sinking fund levy as well for future major works.
-However in some instances, depending on the way in which the site has been set up, it is possible that the townhouses were created as Torrens titled properties which would not require any strata levies as you would be personally responsible for the whole property you have purchased with no areas of common property requiring costs to be met.
+In most cases, this will also include a Sinking fund levy as well for future major works.
+However, in some instances, depending on the way in which the site has been set up, it is possible that the townhouses were created as Torrens titled properties which would not require any strata levies as you would be personally responsible for the whole property you have purchased with no areas of common property requiring costs to be met.

 Why Strata Titles are important?

-Strata and Community Titled properties are important property types because they facilitate ownership of some form of property whilst being part of a community that maintains a common collective area/ part of the property.
+Strata and Community Titled properties are important property types because they facilitate ownership of some form of the property whilst being part of a community that maintains a common collective area/ part of the property.
 This is important because not all people looking to get into the property market could afford to purchase a house in the area of their choosing outright, or perhaps afford the upkeep on the property alone.
-This is a shared responsibility which can make it easier for some to purchased in to, or perhaps a smaller pocket of property in which to maintain and fund.
+This is a shared responsibility which can make it easier for some to purchase in to, or perhaps a smaller pocket of property in which to maintain and fund.
 This could assist first home buyers to get into the property market, people looking to downsize, investors or those looking to be part of a community.
 Strata Titled properties won’t be what every property purchaser is looking for but will be the perfect fit for others.
 It is highly advisable that anyone looking to purchase a unit within a Strata Corporation understands what they are purchasing, what their ongoing rights and responsibilities are, along with the specifics of that property/ complex.
 Consider what is a Strata Corporation, and then review the details specific to that site such as the Articles relevant to the complex.